Eclipse vs. Visual Studio

 So, both Microsoft and Eclipse provide a code editor.
 At this point VS Code is winning the battle by a long way.
 This certainly helps the Visual Studio IDE users in the long run as we see the usability enhancements make their way into the Visual Studio IDE.

-The answer depends on the type of projects you work on, personal preference, and more importantly which IDE will help you get the job done faster.
+So, the answer depends on the type of projects you work on, personal preference, and more importantly which IDE will help you get the job done faster.
 Ultimately, that is up to the individual user.

-So although I have my favorite IDE that I prefer to use, the choice is yours.
+Although I have my favorite IDE that I prefer to use, the choice is yours.
 You have solid, mature, and well supported options to choose from.

 The good news is that if you are focusing on test creation and test execution for your projects, both Visual Studio and Eclipse are well supported.
 And, both work well with cloud-based solutions like Perfecto.